 What we’re doing

-We’re currently involved in a legal challenge to the DBS filtering process.
+We were involved in a legal challenge to the DBS filtering process.
 In January 2016, the High Court ruled that the criminal record disclosure system was disproportionate.
+Read our press release here and the media work we did here.
+The government appealed to the Court of Appeal, which handed down its judgment in May 2017.

 As part of our work on this issue, we’re still collecting evidence of the ways in which the filtering system doesn’t go far enough.